-• Have students read the Ask Jean feature on page 4 of the magazine and underline the answers to the following questions: What is a deduction?
-What do taxes pay for?
-What happens if you pay the government more money than needed?
+• Have students read the Ask Jean feature on page 4 of the magazine and underline the answers to the following questions: Where does the tax money deducted from paychecks go?
+How is the money used?
+What happens if you pay the government more money than necessary?
 What if you pay less?

-Make Real-World Connections
+Make Real-World

-• Brainstorm with the class a list of services and amenities that your city or town provides residents.
-The final list should include police, firefighters, trash pickup, parks, public schools, and libraries.
+class a list of services and amenities that your city or town provides residents.
+The final list should include police. firefighters, trash pickup, parks, public schools, and libraries.
 Discuss: Do you think it's fair that residents' taxes pay for these services and amenities?
 Why or why not?